kKedaRr3/object_tracking/README.md

 It processes video input to detect and track moving object across frames.

-## Funkcje
+## Features

-- 🧠 Nadzorowane śledzenie obiektów z wykorzystaniem teorii zbiorów przybliżonych i grafów przepływu
-- 🎥 Obsługa wideo w formacie RGB-D
-- 📈 Modularna architektura: osobne etapy wstępnego przetwarzania, śledzenia i postprocessingu
-- 🧪 Testy jednostkowe
-- 📦 Łatwe uruchomienie, minimalne wymagania dotyczące zależności
+🧠 Supervised object tracking using rough set theory and flow graphs 🎥 Support for RGB-D video format
+📈 Modular architecture: separate stages for preprocessing, tracking, and postprocessing 🧪 Unit testing
+📦 Easy setup with minimal dependency requirements